 The Group's operations do not represent any material risk for the environment: as of the Registration Document Date, the Group stores and handles a certain amount of materials regarded as toxic under Seveso or equivalent regulations (aerosols, car batteries, paint, etc.) and provides the corresponding road transport services.
 These activities and services are of limited scope compared to the rest of the Group's activities and the Group considers that it is not significantly exposed to environmental risks.
-The Group also maintains an active policy of sustainable development, as described in section 1.12 of the Registration Document, "Sustainable development and growth".
+The Group also maintains an active policy of sustainable development, as described in section 1.13 of the Registration Document, "Consolidated statement of non-financial performance".